 TSC2 patient iPSCs-derived neurons exhibit higher neuronal excitability but decreased synchronicity

-In previous work, we reported enhanced neuronal excitability of iPSCs derived from ASD with TSC1 or TSC2 mutations .
+In previous work, we reported enhanced excitability of neurons derived iPSC generated from ASD patients with TSC1 or TSC2 mutations .
 In these experiments, mature neurons exhibited increased spontaneous calcium influx frequencies and an increased firing rate of TSC patient-derived neurons plated on MEAs as compared to control neurons .
-In the current study, we have investigated the synchronisation and connectivity of neuronal network activity of two independent control lines and one patient that was lacking functional TSC2, possessing a single nucleotide duplication (1563dupA) leading to a frameshift mutation H522T .
-Several iPSC clones were obtained from each patient and control fibroblast line and verified by sequencing and characterised by immunostaining as previously shown .
+In the current study, we have investigated the synchronisation and connectivity of neuronal network activity of differentiated patient iPSC cells lacking functional TSC2, due to a single nucleotide duplication (1563dupA) leading to a frameshift mutation H522T .
+Multiple iPSC clones were obtained from each patient and control fibroblast line and verified by sequencing and characterised by immunostaining as previously shown .

-Control and patient iPSCs were differentiated into functional neurons, and at ~day 60 of differentiation neurons were plated on the MEA plate to record their activities.
+Control and patient iPSCs were differentiated into functional neurons and plated onto MEA plates at ~day 60 and developed further to form activity neuronal networks.
 Spike detection from filtered raw voltage recording were generated from each electrode via the threshold-based method of QuianQuiroga and colleagues and following quality control spikes were time-stamped for subsequent analysis.
-As previously reported, spontaneous activity of cultures on MEAs differed between control and TSC2 mutated patient neurons (Fig. 1A, B) with increased spontaneous firing rates and higher total numbers of single unit bursts in TSC2 neurons, with 0.9 ± 0.2 Hz, 273.1 ± 68.81 bursts, respectively compared to the control values of 0.16 Hz ± 0.07 Hz, 57.67 ± 46.76 bursts, respectively (p < 0.01, p < 0.05, unpaired t-test, Fig. 1C).
+As previously reported, spontaneous activity of cultures on MEAs differed between control and TSC2 mutated patient neurons (Fig. 1a, b) with increased spontaneous firing rates and higher total numbers of single unit bursts in TSC2 neurons, with 0.9 ± 0.2 Hz, 273.1 ± 68.81 bursts, respectively compared to the control values of 0.16 Hz ± 0.07 Hz, 57.67 ± 46.76 bursts, respectively (p < 0.01, p < 0.05, unpaired t-test, Fig. 1c).

 After 20 days on MEAs, synchronised bursting emerges, where multiple electrodes across the array simultaneously detect burst firing.
-Control neuronal cultures develop a regular pattern of synchronised bursts (SBs) separated by intervals of similar length, consistent with that previously reported (Fig. 1A, B, S1).
-In TSC2 mutated patient neurons, there was a significant reduction in SB frequency (Fig. 1A, B).
-For example, at 40DPP (days post plating) the number of SBs was significantly lower in TSC2 neurons, 4.5 ± 1.55 SBs as compared to control neurons, 22.67 ± 4.4 SBs (p < 0.01, unpaired t-test, Fig. 1D).
-Consistent with elevated general spontaneous activity in TSC2 neurons, the firing rate within the TSC2 SBs was higher; for example, at 40DPP the SB firing rate in TSC2 neurons was 282.3 ± 77.04 Hz as compared to 13.67 ± 2.33 Hz in control neurons (p < 0.05, unpaired t-test, Fig. 1D).
+Control neuronal cultures develop a regular pattern of synchronised bursts (SBs) separated by intervals of similar length, consistent with that previously reported (Fig. 1a, b).
+In TSC2 mutated patient neurons, there was a significant reduction in SB frequency (Fig. 1a, b).
+For example, at 40DPP (Days Post Plating) the number of SBs was significantly lower in TSC2 neurons, 4.5 ± 1.55 SBs as compared to control neurons, 22.67 ± 4.4 SBs (p < 0.01, unpaired t-test, Fig. 1d).
+Consistent with elevated general spontaneous activity in TSC2 neurons, the firing rate within the TSC2 SBs was higher; for example, at 40DPP the SB firing rate in TSC2 neurons was 282.3 ± 77.04 Hz as compared to 13.67 ± 2.33 Hz in control neurons (p < 0.05, unpaired t-test, Fig. 1d).
 This suggests that although a higher intrinsic neuronal activity is present in TSC2 neurons, it is not reflected in increased synchronised activity within the neuronal network, and in fact there exists a previously undetected deficit in network behaviour of the patient neurons.

-This loss of synchronicity seen in the TSC2 neuronal networks is suggestive of a reduced connectivity between groups of neurons.
+The reduced synchronicity seen in the TSC2 neuronal networks is suggestive of a lower connectivity between groups of neurons.
 To pursue this observation, we interrogated how the neuronal spatial connectivity may differ between the control and TSC2 neurons plated on MEAs by plotting correlation matrices between all electrodes in the MEA.
-In control neurons, we observed a high firing correlation between the majority of the electrodes in the cultures, represented as red and dark red pixels in Fig. 1H, indicative of high level of neuronal connectivity.
-The firing correlation is substantially reduced for TSC2 plated neurons, showing a loss of neuronal connectivity.
+In control neurons, we observed a high firing correlation between the majority of the electrodes in the cultures, represented as red and dark red pixels in Fig 1h, indicative of high level of neuronal connectivity.
+The firing correlation is substantially reduced for TSC2 plated neurons, showing a loss of neuronal spatial connectivity.

 Pharmacological profiling of TSC2 patient-derived neuronal networks

-To establish whether the SB firing patterns observed in TSC2 neurons arise due to changes in synaptic activity as previously reported in our control neurons , we probed our cultures with agents that modulate glutamate or GABA signalling.
-The agents were applied after 50DPP when SBs patterns had fully established.
-In agreement with what we found previously in control neurons inhibition of glutamate signalling via an AMPA receptor antagonist (CNQX) or an NMDA receptor antagonist (APV) lead to a complete abolition of the SB in TSC2 cultures (Fig. S2).
-Previously, it has been reported that the glutamate mimic, kainic acid (KA) increased the number of SBs , we found that any increase in control or TSC2 neurons did not reach statistical significance (Fig. 2A, 2B).
-Probing TSC2 or control cultures with bicuculline or DMCM (6,7-dimethoxy-4-ethyl-beta-carboline-3-carboxylate methyl ester), drugs that antagonise GABA receptors increased the number of SBs (Fig. 2A, 2B).
-As in all of the previous cases, the patterns of the SBs rapidly recovered after washing out the drug (data not shown).
-Taken together, these findings indicate that consistent with observations in control iPSCs-derived neurons, the SB patterns detected in TSC2 neurons arise via synaptic activity and that AMPA, NMDA and GABA signallings are all required for their neuronal network activity.
+To establish whether the SB firing patterns observed in TSC2 neurons arise due to changes in synaptic activity as previously reported in our control neurons , we probed our cultures with pharmacological agents that modulate glutamate or GABA signalling, applied after 50DPP when SBs patterns had fully established.
+In agreement with that we found previously, in control neurons inhibition of glutamate signalling via an AMPA receptor antagonist (CNQX) or an NMDA receptor antagonist (APV) lead to a complete abolition of the SB.
+This was also seen in TSC2 patient derived cultures (Fig. 2C and Fig. S2).
+Probing the TSC2 cultures with kainic acid (KA), a drug that mimics the effect of glutamate, resulted in a 3-fold increase in the number of SBs also consistent with what has been previously described in control neurons (Fig. 3C, Fig. S2).
+Probing the culture with drugs that antagonise GABA receptors, bicuculline or DMCM (6,7-dimethoxy-4-ethyl-beta-carboline-3-carboxylate methyl ester), a negative allosteric modulator of GABAA receptors increased the number of SBs (Fig. 2C and Fig. S2).
+We also examined the effect of GABA and a GABA positive allosteric modulator on this culture.
+Previously we showed that application of GABA completely suppressed the SBs in control neurons, here we showed that application of GABA or diazepam, also supressed the SBs in TSC2 neurons (Fig. 2C and fig. S2).
+Whereas, exposure to diltiazem, resulted in increasing the number of the SBs, as also seen consistent previously seen for control neurons (Fig. 2C and fig. S2).
+In all of the previous cases, the patterns of the SBs rapidly recovered after washing the drug out.
+Taken together, these findings indicate that the SB patterns detected in TSC2 neurons arise via synaptic activity and that Glutamate (AMPA, NMDA) and GABA signalling are all required for their neuronal network activity.

-TSC2 patient iPSC-derived neurons show an excitatory/inhibitory synaptic marker imbalance
+Synaptic gene of TSC2 patient iPSC-derived neurons indicates an excitatory/inhibitory imbalance

 Chronic inhibition of mTORC1 pathway has no effect on the neuronal network behaviour in TSC2 patient neurons

-As loss of TSC2 increases mTORC1 activity, we interrogated whether longer-term inhibition of mTORC1 by rapamycin may rescue the neuronal network defects phenotype detected in TSC2 neurons.
-Control neurons and TSC2 neurons were treated with 10nM rapamycin from day 45 of differentiation, and neuronal activity of control and TSC2 mutant cells was examined at day 60 on MEAs (Fig. 4A,B).
-As seen previously, there was a significant decrease of neuronal hyperactivity in the basal neuronal activity (spike firing rate and total number of bursts) in TSC2-derived neuronal cultures, reaching a comparable level seen in the control firing rate, i.e. a decrease from 0.52 ± 0.09 Hz to 0.13 ± 0.02 in the presence of rapamycin, p < 0.05, unpaired t-test.
-However, there was no significant alteration in the overall neuronal activity or synchronicity in TSC2 patient-derived neurons, or even those of the control, with rapamycin (Fig. 4B).
+Loss of TSC2 increases mTORC1 activity, we therefore interrogated whether longer-term inhibition of mTORC1 by rapamycin may rescue the neuronal network defects phenotype detected in TSC2 neurons.
+Control neurons and TSC2 neurons were treated with 10nM rapamycin from day 45 of differentiation, and neuronal activity of control and TSC2 mutant cells was examined at day 40 post plating on MEAs.
+We did not detect significant alterations in the overall neuronal activity or synchronicity in control neurons treated with rapamycin (fig. S1A), whereas, significant reductions in the basal neuronal activity were seen in TSC2-derived neuronal cultures (Fig. 4a).
+Although rapamycin decreased neuronal hyperactivity of TSC2 neurons to a comparable level seen in the control firing rate, i.e. a decrease from 0.52 ± 0.09 Hz to 0.13 ± 0.02 in the presence of rapamycin, p < 0.05, unpaired t-test, it had no significant effect on SB frequency, SB length or interval (Fig. 4b, 4c, 4d).
+This indicates that incubation with rapamycin did not rescue the neuronal synchronicity deficit in TSC2 neurons.
 Given that chronic inhibition of the mTORC1 pathway did not increase the number of SBs, we tested whether short-term treatment with rapamycin may have an effect.
 TSC2 neurons were treated with rapamycin for 24h and then the neuronal network activity was recorded.
-Similar to that see in TSC2 neurons chronically treated with rapamycin, short-term rapamycin treatment decreased the basal excitability of TSC2 neurons, but again it had no effect on the SB number, SB length or percentage of spikes outside SB, although we did observe a small change in the mean interval between SB (Fig. S4).
-In conclusion, neither long- nor short-term rapamycin treatment had a major effect on the abnormal network pattern seen for TSC2 neurons.
+Treatment with rapamycin had also no effect on the number of SBs while it decreased the basal excitability of TSC2 neurons (Fig. S1B).
+We concluded that both long- and short-term rapamycin treatment was not able to rescue of the abnormal network phenotype of TSC2 neurons.